The Flaming Lips Fan Guide

 Frequently Asked Questions

 Photography and video policies?
-Generally, personal use of mobile phones for photos and short videos is permitted.
-However, professional cameras with detachable lenses, video cameras, and recording equipment are usually prohibited.
-It's always best to check the specific venue’s policy closer to the event date.
+Generally, personal phones for casual photography and video are permitted.
+However, professional cameras with detachable lenses and video recording equipment are usually prohibited.
+Always check the specific venue policy beforehand.

 Top Tips for The Flaming Lips at Kelvingrove Bandstand